RiMillo/RiMillo.github.io/index.md

 As you guessed, I'm passionate about mathematics and sports and I hope to make a job out of this.
 I have a special interest for fluid dynamics and my dream is to work in a team responsible for the design of a F1 race car :red_car::checkered_flag: or a sailboat :sailboat:.

 # What I would like to do
 I'd like to work in the research and development branch of a company as developer of a scientific tool / software.
-The applications in which I would like to be involved are fluid dynamics and anything that is bio-related or health-driven (e.g. computational conception of new pharmaceutical drugs,...): combining all the three (e.g. hemodynamics) would be just great!
+The applications in which I would like to be involved are fluid dynamics and anything that is bio-related or health-driven (e.g. _in silico_ conception of new pharmaceutical drugs,...): combining all the three (e.g. hemodynamics) would be just great!

 # Let's get in touch!
 Hit me up on [LinkedIn](https://www.linkedin.com/in/milanir/)!
 Otherwise, my contact details are in the resume.